yandex/pgmigrate/doc/tutorial.md

 And migration to version 3 could take a lot of time.
 You definitely should stop on version 2, check that everything is working fine, and then move to version 3.
+If you are absolutely sure that you want this mix you could use `--force_mixed` option.

 ## Migrating to second version
 Ok.
 Now let's try version 2.